-- A. Accounting records showing the revenues from all goods or services sold to High Risk Clients: - B. Personnel records showing, for each person involved in compliance with Sections II and III of this Order, whether as an employee or otherwise, that person's name, addresses, and telephone numbers; job title or position; dates of service; and, if applicable, the reason for termination; - C. Records of all refund and Chargeback requests made with respect to High party, and any response; and
+- A. Accounting records showing the revenues from all goods or services sold to High Risk Clients; - B. Personnel records showing, for each person involved in compliance with Sections II and III of this Order, whether as an employee or otherwise, that person's name, addresses, and telephone numbers; job title or position; dates of service; and, if applicable, the reason for termination; - C. Records of all refund and Chargeback requests made with respect to High Risk Clients, whether received directly or indirectly, such as through a third party, and any response; and